HmbleCreator/rag-chatbot/README.md

-Here's the updated **README** file with the changes for easy integration of any GGUF model and renaming it to match the default configuration:

----

 # RAG-Chatbot

 This is a Flask-based chat application that provides functionalities such as managing chat sessions, handling PDF uploads, processing documents, selecting models for generating responses, and retrieving chat history.